Wtheodoro/play-vuerdict/README.md

 VITE_API_URL="http://localhost:8000"

-VITE_API_URL: The port on which the API server is run.
+VITE_API_PORT: The port on which the API server is run.

 ## Execution